Matt Kenseth: 1997

 In 1997, driver Tim Bender was injured, prompting crew chief and car owner Robbie Reiser to hire Kenseth, despite Kenseth having only one prior Busch Series start.
 Reiser explained, "Matt and I used to have some fierce races against each other.
 I needed someone who understood race cars the way I understood them.
 I knew he could drive and he could talk to me in a manner I could understand."
 In their first race together, Kenseth qualified third but spun late while running third, finishing eleventh.
-At Talladega, his second race on a drafting track, Kenseth started twentieth and climbed to finish seventh.
+At Talladega, his second race on a drafting track, Kenseth started 20th and climbed to finish seventh.
 He secured two top-five finishes during the partial season.